tharu-jwd/event-rsvp/README.md

 - nginx: reverse proxy, gzip, security headers
 - GitHub Actions: build both images on push to `main`, ship over SSH, restart containers, health check
 - IAM least-privilege, security groups scoped to the ports actually in use, SSH key auth, secrets in GitHub Actions Secrets

-## What I'd add next

-- HTTPS via Let's Encrypt and a real domain
-- Postgres, if this ever needed more than one API process
-- Per-RSVP magic links, to remove the email-as-credential limitation without building full attendee accounts